microsoft/EdgeML/tf/examples/FastCells/README.md

 Non-Zeros: 1932 Model Size: 7.546875 KB hasSparse: False
 ```
 `usps10/` directory will now have a consolidated results file called `FastRNNResults.txt` or `FastGRNNResults.txt` depending on the choice of the RNN cell.
-A directory `FastRNNResults` or `FastGRNNResults` with the corresponding models with each run of the code on the `usps10` dataset
+A directory `FastRNNResults` or `FastGRNNResults` with the corresponding models with each run of the code on the `usps10` dataset.

+Note that the scalars like `alpha`, `beta`, `zeta` and `nu` are all before the application of the sigmoid function over them.

 ## Byte Quantization(Q) for model compression
 If you wish to quantize the generated model to use byte quantized integers use `quantizeFastModels.py`.
 Usage Instructions: